 ISEE testing dates, the number of students allowed to test, and the test's format (either online or on paper) vary between test locations.
 You'll need to pay close attention to these variables before your ISEE registration to make sure your test location offers the accommodations that are best for you.

 Having said that, there are some definite benefits to large group ISEE testing.
-First, it's the least expensive option: early ISEE registration starts $125-$150, which is about $70 cheaper than the next most affordable testing option.
-Second, these locations can be more convenient--in some cases, students might take their ISEE test at the school they're applying to!
+First, it's the least expensive option: early ISEE registration runs $125-$150, which is about $70 cheaper than the next most affordable testing option.
+Second, these locations can be more convenient—in some cases, students might take their ISEE test at the school they're applying to!
 And lastly, since students will be taking the exam in a familiar school environment, taking the ISEE test in a large group setting can be less intimidating.

 But that doesn't mean that large group ISEE testing is right for everyone.
 If you're easily distracted by other students, for example, you may do better in a small group test setting.
 Additionally, there are fewer large group test dates available, so you'll have to start looking at ISEE test dates in advance.